How does COVID-19 affect my research?

 The HREC will notify the primary investigator, and where applicable, supervisors, once approval has been granted.
 Where there are outstanding matters the HREC will include this in the approval notification.
 These outstanding matters need to be addressed and provided to the Ethics Office as soon as possible.

-As Research Projects evolve variations to the original protocol can occur.
-Please notify the Committee of any changes to your protocol in the course of your research, this can be done by submitting a variation request from the Variation tab of your protocol in ARIES.
+As a research project evolves, sometimes you need to deviate from the plan which the committee approved.
+You need to notify the committee of any changes to your protocol in the course of your research.
+This can be done by submitting a variation request from the 'Variation' tab of your protocol in ARIES.
+See the video above for more information on how to do this.

 Under the NHMRC ethical guidelines, the National Statement on Ethical Conduct in Human Research (2018), research projects that have received ethical clearance from The Australian National University HREC will need to provide a brief report on whether the research proceeded according to the plan outlined in the protocol and any ethical issues which may have arisen during the research.
 To minimise disruption to ongoing research activities, the Ethics Office will send a reminder email at regular intervals to submit the report using ARIES.
 The report consists of short questions that update the Ethics Office on the status of your project.
 Please consult the ARIES Monitoring Guide if you have any issues submitting your latest monitoring report.